Three semi trucks lined up, one is yellow, one is green and one is red

 When the auditors have completed their work, they will provide the fleet with a compliance review report that addresses any areas of concern they discovered and offer recommendations for improving performance and DOT compliance.
 Remember the purpose of FMCSA is to ensure trucks are operated in a safe manner, so auditors will be looking for ongoing issues that impact safety on the road.

-Here are a few helpful tips to help make sure that your drivers and trucks are ready for a DOT inspection:
+Here are a few helpful tips to help make sure that your drivers and trucks are ready for an audit to stay compliant with DOT regulations:

-2. Stay organized: Encourage your drivers to always have their paperwork ready, legible and organized in case they are asked for an inspection.
-Keeping all documentation in a single folder makes it easier on inspectors and helps the inspection run smoothly.
+2. Stay organized: Encourage your drivers to always have their paperwork ready, legible and organized in case they are asked for an audit.
+Keeping all documentation in a single folder makes it easier on DOT inspectors and helps the audit run smoothly.
 Having backup copies of all documentation is handy as well just in case anything gets lost in the shuffle.

 4. Digitize as much as possible: The less paperwork the better.
 Having all of your drivers’ reports, like HOS reports and DVIRs, available at the click of a button can make for a smooth DOT audit for everyone involved.